LeoBrait/DEPRECATED_keystone-analysis/community_matrix/README.md

+1. extract the zip files contained in data/input/taxon_abundances

-Go to main.R in R folder to generate these tables
+2. Execute the main.R in R folder.